 F1 & F1B Goldendoodles - We are no longer be producing F1's and F1B's due to the wonderful success with non-shedding in our multigens.
 Multigens are maintaining a 98% non-shedding success rate!

-Multigen Standard Goldendoodles - Waiting list is closed until June, 2013
+Multigen Standard Goldendoodles - Waiting list temporarily closed while we catch up.

 We do what is humanly possible to accommodate gender preferences and coat types, but of course cannot custom order.
 The more specific your requirements are for gender and appearance, the longer your wait may be.
 Our puppies are priced at $2500 regardless of gender or generation with the exception of the micro petites (under 20 lbs.).
 They are priced at $3000.
 The state of WV requires Fox Creek Farm to collect 6% sales tax on all Goldendoodles actually picked up in WV.
 Those using our delivery service or being shipped out of state are exempt from this requirement.